TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Power System/README.md

 | **Use additional batteries**       | Isolates power-hungry motors from logic systems| Increased size, weight, and wiring complexity           |

-- Primary battery: **6S LiPo, 22.2V, 10 Ah** pack.
-This battery comes with the sipplied chassis.
+- Primary battery: **8S LiPo, 29.6V, 98 Wh** pack.
+This battery comes with the supplied chassis.
+The max current draw is estimated to be around 65A continuous and 105A max.
 - The battery will connect to a battery management system which will allow the user to read the percentage of the battery left.
 If the test robot is kept then the BMS will be included in the kit.
 - This battery must supply power to:
   - **Raspberry Pi**